rcook/isopy/README.md

 ### `debug` subcommand

-Dump out useful runtime troubleshooting informatino
+Dumps out useful runtime troubleshooting information

 ### `available` subcommand

-List versions of Python available for download from [python-build-standalone][python-build-standalone].
+Lists versions of Python available for download from [python-build-standalone][python-build-standalone] optionally filtered by Python version and/or tag.
+The release index is cached locally since this is fairly expensive to download.
+Use `--refresh` to force download of the index.

 ### `download` subcommand